aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

-As we will see, is not always possible to normalize the input API specification into exactly the same common model (especially in GraphQL and gRPC cases), so it is important to always check the rules with different examples in different formats if we are trying to write rule-sets valid for different types of APIs.
+As we will see, is not always possible to normalize the input API specification into exactly the same common model (especially in GraphQL and gRPC cases), so it is important to always check the rules with different examples in different formats if we are trying to write Rulesets valid for different types of APIs.

-Now that we understand the basics of how to validate API specifications and the role that the common JSON-LD model plays in it, we are ready to learn more about the kind of rules that can be expressed using the AML Rule-set language.
+Now that we understand the basics of how to validate API specifications and the role that the common JSON-LD model plays in it, we are ready to learn more about the kind of rules that can be expressed using the AML Ruleset language.

 ## 2. Basic scalar validations